TrueC-D/prework-videos-variable-assignment/README.md

 + For example, if I write 1 + 1, Ruby will evaluate that expression to `2` - basic math is something that Ruby knows how to do
 + So expressions have `return values` - the return value is what the expression will end up as.
 + Now, if all of our programs used constant data like this, they wouldn't be very interesting.
-+ Programming becomes really useful when you can show different things to different people.
++ Programming becomes really useful when you can do different things in different cases, or store different values
-+ One way to do that is using a variable - a variable is something that can change over the course of our program.
++ One way to do that is using a variable - a variable is something that holds a value that can change over the course of our program.
 + We can define a variable using a single `=` sign.
 + Here, I'll make a variable called `name` and assign it to my name, `name = "Ian"`
 + Anytime I access this variable from this point forward in my program, it will be set to "Ian"